Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: New upper bounds for the DUAL problem

-Note that our algorithm, while partly inspired by \citeauthor{Gaur1999}'s ideas, is fundamentally different from \citeauthor{Gaur1999}'s algorithm~\citep{Gaur1999,Gaur2004}.
+Note that the approach of extending assignments used in our paper, while partly inspired by \citeauthor{Gaur1999}'s ideas, is fundamentally different from the method used in \citeauthor{Gaur1999}'s deterministic algorithm~\citep{Gaur1999,Gaur2004}.
 In particular, \citeauthor{Gaur1999}'s algorithm may extend the set $\In$ of included vertices of an intermediate assignment $\sigma=\assign{\In,\Ex}$ in a single step by several vertices and not by just one.
 In our approach this is only possible for end\nbdash-nodes of the path.
 Moreover, algorithm \textsc{\NDAlg} could identify a witness by guessing a path of logarithmic length that is not a legal path according to \citeauthor{Gaur1999} because the single assignment\nbdash-extensions are not chosen according to frequency counts.
 In fact, unlike \citeauthor{Gaur1999}'s algorithm, \textsc{\NDAlg} performs frequency counts only at the terminal nodes of a path.